Slugbotics/somars-vision/README.md

 # somars-vision

-Repository for running our model and doing other vision tasks for the 2026 SUAS competition.
+Repository for running the object detection model and mapping code for the 2026 SUAS competition.

-pip3 install opencv-python numpy ultralytics mjpeg-streamer